+2. Propagating Monstera Adansonii in Water

-Placing it in water is the easiest and most effective way to propagate a Monstera cutting is by placing it in water.
+Placing it in water is the easiest and most effective way to propagate a Monstera cutting.
 Plus, you can witness the root’s growth as well!

 Water propagation is decorative and comes with the added advantage of seeing the growth of the roots.

 - Fill the glass case with water and place the cutting there.

 - Do not forget to change the water once every 1-2 weeks when it appears murky.

 - You’ll start seeing the roots in a couple of weeks.

-If you like how your plant looks in water, you can let it be there.
+If you like your plant’s looks in water, you can let it be there.
 Or, you can put your plant in a suitable pot after seeing the roots reach the suggested length.